Buddy System for international students

 Local buddies also help in linguistic challenges and provide with cultural guidance

-The IBP in the UK aims welcome freshly arrived international students with a peer to look up to for immediate guidance and assistance.
+The IBP in the UK aims to welcome freshly arrived international students with a peer to look up to for immediate guidance and assistance.
 Current students (known as mentors) share their personal experiences besides helping with tips on effective settling into the new environment.
 The primary aim is:

 To help all international students adapt to a new lifestyle smoothly